 Some character traits can be consciously developed, learned or acquired.
 For example, character traits that you may consciously choose to learn or adopt include:

-In storybooks and novels and movies, there are often archetypes of characters.
-For instance, there might be a romantic hero, or a leader or a heroine who needs to be rescued.
+In storybooks, novels and movies, there are often archetypes of characters.
+For instance, there might be a romantic hero, a strong leader or a heroine who needs to be rescued.
 Often, these characters in books or movies have certain classic traits that help you to identify what role they play in the story.

-For example, some character traits that can be used for a main character that is a hero include:
+For example, some character traits that can be used to describe a heroic main character include:

-If a hero or story character is a romantic interest, he may have the following character traits:
+If a story character is a romantic interest, they may have the following traits:

 As you can see, there are literally hundreds of character traits that will add depth and dimension to any characters.
-You simply need to observe people in different settings to get a general idea how certain people behave.
-This can help you to recognize positive character traits that you want to look for in people.
+You simply need to observe people in different settings to get a general idea of how certain people behave.
+This can help you to recognize positive or negative character traits.

-By learning more about character traits through observation, you can also develop richer characters in your writing that are more true-to-life.
+By learning more about character traits through observation, you can develop richer characters in your writing that are more true-to-life, or even larger than life.
 Having well-developed characters in your writing will help the reader identify and/or sympathize with the character.
-Well-defined character traits will bring your characters to life.
+Well-defined character traits will help make your characters seem more three dimensional.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!